That's right. More. Clients. In. Your. (Figurative) Backyard.

 MLK Jr. approached racism and racial violence with non-violence.
 Ditto Gandhi.
 WWII POW survivor Louis Zamperini went back to the Japanese camp where he was held and forgave his jailors.
 I'm sure you can think of a number of "upside-down" responses from great leaders and examples from history.
-Personally, I like Jesus' approach - He said he came to serve and not be served, which was totally backwards to his followers and admirers who thought for sure Jesus was going to take an office or lead an uprising and deliver Jerusalem from its Roman rule.
+Personally, I like Jesus' approach - He said he came to serve and not be served, which was totally backwards to his followers and admirers who thought for sure Jesus was going to take an office or lead an uprising and deliver Jerusalem from its Roman rulers.

 I challenge you to go to an event with a servant's mindset.
-It's backwards from everyone else's going to the event, and that's precisely why you should do it:
+It's backwards from everyone else's mindset going to the event, and that's precisely why you should do it:

 a.
 You'll find ways to give without expecting anything in return.